varick8/Capstone-07/node-red/README.md

 ### 4. STM32 Data Format

-The flow expects the following JSON formats from your STM32 devices:
+The flow expects the following JSON format from your STM32 device:

 **Topic: `capstone07/stm32/data`**
 ```json